aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-dapp.md

 # Your First Dapp

 In this tutorial, you will learn how to build a [dapp](https://en.wikipedia.org/wiki/Decentralized_application) on the Aptos blockchain.
-A dapp usually consists of a user interface written in JavaScript, which  interacts with one or more Move modules.
+A dapp usually consists of a graphical user interface, which interacts with one or more Move modules.

-For this tutorial, we will use the Move module `HelloBlockchain` described in [Your First Move Module](first-move-module.md) and focus on building the user interface.
+For this tutorial, we will use the Move module [`HelloBlockchain`](https://github.com/aptos-labs/aptos-core/tree/main/aptos-move/move-examples/hello_blockchain) described in [Your First Move Module](first-move-module.md) and focus on building the user interface.

-We will use:
+We will use the:

-- The [Aptos Typescript SDK][ts_sdk].
+- [Aptos Typescript SDK][ts_sdk]
-- The [Aptos Wallet][building_wallet], and
+- [Aptos Wallet][building_wallet]
-- The [Aptos CLI][install_cli] to interact with the Aptos blockchain.
+- [Aptos CLI][install_cli] to interact with the Aptos blockchain

 The end result is a dapp that lets users publish and share snippets of text on the Aptos blockchain.